 - 1. Recover refrigerant. - 2.
-Remove TXV support clamp using a 5/16-in. nut driver. - 3.
-Remove TXV using a wrench and an additional wrench on connections to prevent damage to tubing. - 4.
+Remove TXV support clamp using a 5/16-in. nut driver.

+- Remove TXV using a wrench and an additional wrench on connections to prevent damage to tubing. - 4.
 Remove equalizer tube from suction line of coil.
 Use file or tubing cutter to cut brazed equalizer line approximately 2 inches above suction tube. - 5.
 Remove bulb from vapor tube inside cabinet. - 6.
 Install the new TXV using a wrench and an additional wrench on connections to prevent damage to tubing while attaching TXV to distributor. - 7.
 Attach the equalizer tube to the suction line.
 If the coil has a mechanical connection, then use a wrench and an additional wrench on connections to prevent damage.
 If the coil has a brazed connection, use a file or a tubing cutter to remove the mechanical flare nut from the equalizer line.
 Then use a new coupling to braze the equalizer line to the stub (previous equalizer line) in suction line. - 8.
 Attach TXV bulb in the same location where the original (in the sensing bulb indent) was when it was removed, using the supplied bulb clamps.
-See Fig. 20. - 9.
-Route equalizer tube through suction connection opening (large hole) in fitting panel and install fitting panel in place. - 10.
+See Fig. 19. - 9.
+Route equalizer tube through suction connection opening (large hole) in fitting panel and install fitting panel in place.10.
 Sweat the inlet of TXV marked "IN" to the liquid line.
+Avoid - Sweat the inlet of TXV marked "IN" to the liquid line.
 Avoid excessive heat which could damage the TXV valve.
 Use quenching cloth when applying heat anywhere on TXV.